eCPM vs RPM Is Skewing True Earnings

 Wrapping it all up

-Smart publishers are aware of the fact that often they get high CPM’s or RPM’s (or offered guarantees by ad networks) that don’t always translate to higher site revenue.
+Smart publishers are aware that often they get high CPM’s or RPM’s (or offered guarantees by ad networks) that don’t always translate to higher site revenue.
 However, few are actually using EPMV as a metric to keep things on track.

 I’ve been banging this drum a while.
 There are few in the ad space that are incentivized to join me; as looking at EPMV or session revenue really offers no benefit to them.
 However, it does offer a big benefit to publishers.